MahdiBaghbani/mersad-py/README.md

 ## Why is Gamora?

-I love codes and ciphers and in summer 2019 I had decided to practice Python and DevOps tasks like: continuous integration and automated releasing to packaging sources (pypi), I don't know how I ended up here writing this for you!
+In summer 2019 I had decided to practice Python and DevOps tasks like: continuous integration and automated releasing software to packaging sources like pypi, I don't know how I ended up here writing this for you!
 (even like if there is any "you" out there looking at this little side project of mine.)

 So if you want to send unbreakable messages to your friends with ancient algorithms without using pen and paper, Mersad can help you. (but seriously, :joy: unbreakable? c'mon!)

+Oh and I :heart: codes and ciphers!

 ## Quick start

-I'm sure you have worked with Python before and you are familiar with how to download a package via pip, so here is how to install this totally (not at all) secure package:
+I'm sure you have worked with Python before and you are familiar with how to download and install packages using pip, so here is how to install this totally (not at all) secure package:

 ```bash
 # 1. if you are an uncivilised savage living in a hell of dependency conflicts who doesn't